lsst-ts/observatory-ops-docs/AuxTel/AuxTel-Troubleshooting/ATCS-Troubleshooting/ATDome-shutter-fails-to-close.rst

 Sliding the switch labeled "CLOSE" to the left  (yellow arrow) should close the shutter.
 This must be done with EXTREME CAUTION.
 This is a low-level control switch and there are no limit switches or fail-safes.
-You can easily over drive the shutter until it bangs into the lower shutter.
+You can easily overdrive the shutter until it bangs into the lower shutter.
 You can also damage the drive.
 If you do this, it is best to stop the shutter 1 cm or so before it is fully closed to prevent this type of damage.

 Step 3.